 With teenagers, the anxiety center of Houston has found that anxious teens often have a hard time adjusting to the social aspects of school activities.
 Teen years are challenging as it is with the changes in hormones and their bodies.
 Having a persistent and intense feeling of self-consciousness and fear of being watched or judged by others can handicap the teen from stepping foot outside of their home.

 You will recognize social anxieties in a teen with if they have an unusually quiet temperament.
 They are also more likely to be passive, and hesitant, overly concerned about a negative review, or has nervous habits such as hair twirling and fidgeting.
-If the teen is experiencing these challenges for more than six months, is vital to seek further evaluation from the anxiety center of Houston.
+If the teen is experiencing these challenges for more than six months, is vital to seek further evaluation.

 A teen with social anxieties is also more likely to keep to themselves, fears being humiliated, and becomes more withdrawn when they are encouraged to talk.
 These temperaments can be crossed over their school behaviors as well where they feel extremely uncomfortable in the spotlight, sits alone in the library or the cafeteria, or is afraid to ask their teachers for help.
 They can potentially do poorly in school activities and projects and rarely raise their hands in class to participate.

 Being with peers, according to our anxiety therapists, is usually avoided or endured with extremely out of proportion feelings of fear.
 They will dodge being with classmates outside of class and feel very uncomfortable being in group situations.

 Some parents, teachers, and caretakers may think that Social anxiety disorder merely a child or teen being shy.
 However, it is essential to take notice of the differentiating factors between someone that is cautious and fearful, and someone that is experiencing social anxiety.
 The earlier a child receives a proper diagnosis for their social anxiety disorder, the earlier child may receive the help and treatment they need.
 It can prevent chronic social anxieties later on in life, as well as identify and address other potential conditions or disorders.